chinanf-boy/awesome-stars/README.md

 ## TypeScript

+- [vscode-go](https://github.com/Microsoft/vscode-go) - An extension for VS Code which provides support for the Go language.
 - [guess](https://github.com/guess-js/guess) - Libraries & tools for enabling Machine Learning driven user-experiences on the web
 - [worker-dom](https://github.com/ampproject/worker-dom) - The same DOM API and Frameworks you know, but in a Web Worker.
 - [rust-playground](https://github.com/integer32llc/rust-playground) - The Rust Playground